semantic-foxes/dnlp_ss23/README.md

 - `configs`: Contains config files for training.
 - `src`: Contains shared code, further divided into:
-  - `core`: Holds functions common to models like the training loop and prediction generation.
+  - `core`: Holds functions common to models like the training loop and prediction generation alongside with the unfreezer.
   - `datasets`: Houses all dataset classes. `SSTDataset` is for the SST task, while `SentenceSimilarityDataset` serves both Quora and SemEval datasets.
   - `models`: Includes all model classes, subdivided into:
     - `base_bert`: Non-maintained foundational class for BERT.